drag

 Pieces for a range of bodies.

 There are a growing number of Australians who are becoming more conscious shoppers and prioritising ethically-made and sustainable fashion.
 But what happens when the industry doesn’t serve you?
-There’s nothing groundbreaking in proclaiming that fashion has a serious problem with fatphobia and size-inclusivity.
-We know that op-shopping is made infinitely harder and navigating standardised sizing can often be a nightmare.
+There’s nothing groundbreaking in proclaiming that fashion has a serious problem with size-inclusivity.

 For more style suggestions, head to our Fashion category.

-This list features brands that, at a minimum, cater to beyond a size 16, but we acknowledge that this is not a full and accurate representation of the spectrum of bodies in our midst.
-This selection of labels is a starting point, and it serves as a reminder that size does not dictate style.
+This list features brands that, at a minimum, cater to sizes beyond a size 16, but we acknowledge that this is not a full and accurate representation of the spectrum of bodies in our midst.
+This selection of labels is a starting point and it serves as a reminder that size does not dictate style.
 We’re proud to share this extensive collection of clothing, intimates and activewear brands and hope you can find something you love.

 View this post on Instagram